-Liz Bieter is the Director of Student Services/ Director of Placement.
+Liz is responsible for advancing Accelerated Training Institute's educational mission through strategic planning, program/curriculum review and implementing organizational systems that make learning possible.
 Liz offers student services and placement through well-developed process and a strong relationship with the students and leadership in the academic community.
-Liz's love of learning aligns her well to lead Student Support and Placement.
+Liz's love of learning aligns her well to lead the educational programing.